 Mrs Singer is also a Trustee.

 After studying History at Cambridge University, Peter spent more than 30 years in the British Army, serving in Oman, Northern Ireland and Germany.
 A Cold War intelligence specialist, he studied Russian and German and went on to command UN peacekeeping in Bosnia-Herzegovina.

 Retired from the Army in 2005, he enjoys speaking about the Cold War and helping to train British diplomats.
 Peter was appointed Governor in January 2011.

 Richard Wills has been a Governor since 2000.
-He has four children, one of which is at Rendcomb.
+He has four children, two of which are at Rendcomb.
 He takes a keen interest in education, art and sport and farms in the Cotswolds.